DASHER - UNKNOWN BREED (SHORT COAT) DOG FOR ADOPTION

 Description

 Dog Breed: Unknown breed (short coat).
-Dasher doesn’t look or act his age one bit—this guy has plenty of pep in his step and is eager to learn.
-In his foster home, he’s made huge strides in his manners: he waits patiently outside rooms he’s not allowed in, doesn’t steal food (even when it’s right there on the coffee table), and settles right down on his nap spot when his time in the limelight is over.
-He’s also incredibly food-motivated, which makes training a breeze—whether it’s putting on his harness, hopping into the bath, or learning something new, a treat or dab of peanut butter is all the encouragement he needs.
-Dasher wants to be the top dog in your life and your home, so he’s looking for a pet-free household.
-He’d do best in a lower-traffic, quieter neighborhood where he can feel relaxed and confident, and he’s still working on perfecting his leash manners.
-In return, he’ll shower you with love, stay close, and brighten every day with his mix of smarts, sass, and sweetness.
+Don’t let Dasher's age fool you—this handsome guy still has plenty of pep in his step and a big personality to match.
+In his foster home, he has shown just how smart and eager to please he is.
+He’s learned to wait politely outside rooms he’s not supposed to enter, resists the temptation of food (even when it’s sitting right on the coffee table!), and happily curls up in his favorite nap spot when it’s time to relax.
+He’s also a total foodie—treats, peanut butter, or any tasty snack are the key to his heart.
+His love for food makes training easy and fun, whether it’s getting his harness on, taking a bath, or learning new tricks.
+Dasher is looking to be the one and only pet in his future home so he can soak up all your love and attention.
+He’d thrive in a quieter neighborhood where he can enjoy walks without too much hustle and bustle while continuing to practice his leash manners.
 He’s a sweet, loyal, and very smart little man… maybe a bit too smart for his own good.
 He’s got a lot going on in that busy lil’ noggin and isn’t shy about letting you know when life isn’t moving fast enough for his liking.
 Yes, he can be a little bossy pants, but only because he knows exactly what he wants—your attention, your company, and your love.
-Age: ~10yrs Animal ID#: A-180239 Weight: 27.8 Mixed breed (It’s impossible to identify breed mix by sight alone, so for most dogs, their mix is only a guess.
+Age: ~10 years old Animal ID#: A-180239 Weight: 26 lbs Mixed breed (It’s impossible to identify breed mix by sight alone, so for most dogs, their mix is only a guess.
 We get to know each dog as an individual and strive to make matches based on personality, not on breed label.)
 Location: Foster Care All of our dog meets are by appointment only; to get started, please complete the adoption application.
 To learn more about this dog, please contact us at adoptionsphillypaws or 215-298-9680 ext.
 16. Philadelphia Animal Welfare Society, 2900 Grays Ferry Ave, Phila, PA 19146 (by appointment only).
 PA Lic.# 06172. _____________________________________ Learn more about PAWS' adoption process, locations, and more at: phillypaws/adopt/info or email adoptionsphillypaws to learn more.
 All animals adopted from PAWS are up-to-date on age-appropriate vaccinations, spayed/neutered, and microchipped.
 Adoption fees are as follows, including taxes: Adult cats (6 months+) are $81.
 (1) Kitten (<6 months) is $135.
 (2) Kittens (<6 months) are $216.
 Puppies (<12 months) are $324.
 Adult Dogs (< 25lbs) are $297.
 Adult Dogs (25lbs+) are $162.
 Small animals are $27.
 The PAWS Adoption Center in Old City at 2nd and Arch Streets is open to walk-ins or by appointment Monday-Friday from 12 pm to 6 pm, Saturday 11 am to 6 pm, and Sunday from 11 am to 5 pm.
 Cats and small animals are available at this location.
 PAWS also has cats available for adoption at the Petsmart at Broad St and Washington Ave by appointment.
 PAWS has a large network of foster homes where dogs, cats, and small animals are available for adoption.
 To adopt a cat, complete the application at phillypaws/catapp.
 To adopt a dog, complete the application at phillypaws/dogapp.
 To adopt a small animal, complete the application at phillypaws/small-animal-adoption-application.
 Please reference this animal's ID NUMBER when inquiring.
 Please visit .phillypaws for our full calendar of adoption events throughout the region, and for more information on adopting, fostering, volunteering, or donating.

 -